mental.png

 Counselling and Psychotherapy

-Therapy is as much about learning to accept yourself as it is about making positive changes to your life.
+Therapy is also as much about learning to accept yourself as it is about making positive changes to your life.

-I will also encourage you to explore what is happening in your present life, including how you tend to feel and respond to things.
+I will also encourage you to explore what is happening in your present life, including how you tend to feel about and respond to things.
 I will listen to you with empathy and respect.
 I will welcome your darkest and most troubling thoughts and help you to accept them, too.
 This approach is called humanistic therapy.
 Humanistic therapy celebrates our natural tendency towards self-growth, strength and happiness.

-IFS theory states that all our behaviours are driven by the intention to protect us from pain, yet they cause unintended difficulties if they become 'extreme' or rigid.
+IFS theory states that all our behaviours are driven by the intention to protect us from pain, yet they can cause unintended difficulties if they become 'extreme' or rigid.
 IFS can help you better understand your behaviour, meet the different parts of yourself with compassion, and let go of outdated and unhelpful beliefs.

 Psychodynamic, humanistic and IFS modalities all operate according to the same principles;